yelpspoon/naspotato/README.md

 ```

 ### runApp.sh Helper Script
-This script is helpful determining various ENV Var settings and provides usage for Mac POCs.
+This script is helpful determining various ENV Var settings and provides usage for (Mac?)
+POCs.

 `runApp.sh [DEBUG]`
- - DEBUG will not run detached to show logs in stdout
+ - DEBUG will not run detached in order to show logs in stdout

 The script will prompt for APP_ROOT or use default `/naspotato`
 Cloning from git will mean you are running from `/path/to/naspotato` which should assigned to APP_ROOT